b-sahiti/safety_liveness_checker/README.md

 Step - 1 : Both NuSMV and SPIN will need take property of text format (e.g., src=I;send()) and will first need to express it in terms of rules

+        from top level; python -m slc (function used is prop_gen)
+        - Can generate for any table (Individual or compound)

 Step - 2: Then the rule need to be in standard LTL format

 Step - 3: Property format needed for Model Checkers